espressif/esp-idf/examples/peripherals/i2s/i2s_basic/i2s_pdm/README.md

 [4] -30935 [5] -30935 [6] -30935 [7] -30935
 ```

-And only if you connect a PDM microphone, you can see the data is change:
+And only if you connect a PDM microphone, you can see the data changes:

 ```
 I2S PDM RX example start